Vshah-1/ItemInventory/README.md

 README file for Item Inventory project

-Why are we doing this?
+Why are we doing this?:

 We have been tasked with creating a fully functioning API that is CRUD functional, can handle HTTP requests, and can store data in a database.
 The scope of this project covers many key modules we covered in the DfE Software Pathway.
 Specifically, the project allows us to implement key modules we covered in Software Specialism such as Java, Spring boot, and also from Core learning such as Agile Fundamentals, Jira, Git, etc.

 How i expected the challenge to go:

 This is an example of how you may give instructions on setting up your project locally.
 To get a local copy up and running follow these simple example steps.

 I was not very familiar and up to date with some of the modules we had covered earlier in the course, and even some of the recent ones admittedly.
 As a result, I expected the project to be very challenging, but also very engaging.